boreec/Brian-s-Brain/README.md

 When it's compiled properly, the executable will be placed into `target/release/`.

-There's two ways to execute it.
+There are two ways to execute it.
 The first one is by simply using its path:

 ```console
 user:~$ ./target/release/brian-s-brain